Mask of Agamemnon

 ” I have gazed upon the face of Agamemnon.”

 The mask was one of five masks found, and due to its nobility and level of preservation, Schliemann claimed it to be that of the famous ancient king.
 Modern archaeological research suggests that the mask is from 1550–1500 BCE, which is earlier than tradition regards Agamemnon to have lived.
 Thus scholars no longer consider it as the real mask of Agamemnon, but of a former King of Mycenae, however, the name “Mask of Agamemnon” stuck because of its early publicity and notoriety.

 Agamemnon is one of the most famous characters in Classical Greek literature.
 According to the Greek legends, Agamemnon was the King of Mycenae, which was the most potent Greek town at that time.
 He was the leader of the Greeks during the Trojan War, and he was the brother of Menelaus who was married to “Helen of Troy”.

 Agamemnon’s wife was Clytemnestra, and they had three daughters and one son.
-One of his daughters, Iphigenia, was sacrificed to goddess Artemis so that the wind blows and the Greek ships could set sail to Troy.
+One of his daughters, Iphigenia, was sacrificed to goddess Artemis so that the winds would starting blowing and aid the Greek ships to set sail for Troy.
 When Agamemnon returned to his kingdom after the end of the Trojan War, he was murdered by his wife Clytemnestra in revenge for the sacrifice of Iphigenia.
 Agamemnon featured in Homer’s Iliad and Odyssey, as well as being the favourite character among Greek writers of tragedy.

 The mask was created by hammering gold into a thin leaf over a wooden model.
-A sharp tool was used to chisel the more delicate details.
+A sharp tool was used to chisel more delicate details.
 The mask depicts the face of a man with a broad forehead, long fine nose and closed thin lips.
 It includes well-defined ears, detailed facial hair and eyelids that can appear as both open and closed depending on your perspective.
 It is a masterpiece from the Bronze Age of ancient Greece, predating the “Trojan War”.

 - Mask of Agamemnon